babylonchain/babylon/docs/staking-script.md

 the Bitcoin Staker, and the other is called the Finality Provider.

-- **Bitcoin Staker**: A Bitcoin Staker is a person who owns Bitcoin and chooses to lock up their Bitcoin for a set period of time to earn yields.
+- **Bitcoin Staker**: A Bitcoin Staker is a person who owns Bitcoin and chooses to lock up their Bitcoin for a set period of time to secure a PoS chain.
-- **Finality Provider**: A Finality Provider is the service that provides security assurance to the proof-of-stake chain.
+- **Finality Provider**: A Finality Provider is the an entity that votes in the finality round to provide security assurance to the PoS chain.

-The Bitcoin Staker can choose a specific Finality Provider with which to lock (stake) their Bitcoins."
+The Bitcoin Staker can choose a specific Finality Provider to which to they can delegate (stake) their locked Bitcoin.

 The key to making all these possible is special constructions of BTC transactions using BTC scripts.